GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README-Updated-with-ANN.md

 ### Additional setup required when using ANN Service

-While AI Platform ANN Service is in the Experimental stage your project must be allow-listed before using the service.
-Contact `gcp-ann-feedback@` to allow list your project and user id.
+While AI Platform ANN Service is in the Experimental stage your project and user IDs must be allow-listed before using the service.
+Contact your Google representative for more information.

 #### Enabling the Cloud APIs required by the ANN Service